This past spring Tesla’s removal from Standard & Poor’s ESG index has once again raised questions about Environmental, Social and Governance (ESG):

 Advances in Steam Assisted Gravity Drainage, especially using expanding solvents, has potential improvements of the order of 60% reduction in water usage.

-Improvements in the level of pre- and post-processing of water also further reduces the energy input level and improves overall efficiency and environmental impact.
+Improvements in the level of pre and post-processing of water also further reduce the energy input level and improve overall efficiency and environmental impact.

 Employee Welfare, Communities and Habitats